fwanalwenge/DestinationPredict/README.md

 Use the Destination Dictionary technology paired with a chatbot on travel websites to act as a virtual travel agent

-Offer paid sponsorship of the 'default' city-- ex.
-Tourism Board of Bali can pay be the first recommended city when you open the page
+Offer paid sponsorship of the 'default' city-- i.e. Tourism Board of Bali can pay be the first recommended city when you open the page

 # Future Work
 If I had time to explore further, I would investigate the following: